James T. Lubin Fellowship

 - Provide high quality, state-of-the-art, comprehensive clinical care to patients with TM, ADEM, NMO and/or ON.

 - Advance the research and understanding of these disorders through clinical research and/or basic science research.

 - Become an active participant and future leader in the rare neuro-immunologic disorders clinical community.

 OUR FIRST FELLOW

-Assistant Instructor, Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center, Dallas, TX
+Assistant Professor, Department of Neurology at Cincinnati Children’s Hospital Medical Center, OH

 Dr. Allen DeSena attended medical school at Loyola-Stritch School of Medicine in Maywood, IL, located in the greater Chicago area.
 From there, he went on to complete a residency in general pediatrics in New Orleans, LA at the Tulane-Ochsner pediatric program, and he earned his board certification in general pediatrics in 2009.
 Following his general pediatrics training, he moved to Dallas, TX, where he completed a residency in pediatric neurology at UT-Southwestern Medical Center in conjunction with Children’s Medical Center-Dallas and Parkland Memorial Hospital.
 During that time, his interest in transverse myelitis and other neuro-immunologic disorders blossomed, and he pursued further training in those areas.
 In 2012, he was the recipient of the first James T. Lubin fellowship award from the TMA to pursue a clinical and research career in transverse myelitis and other related disorders mentored by Dr. Benjamin Greenberg, Director of the TM and NMO Centers at UTSW in Dallas.
 He is the first pediatric neurology fellow to study the rare spectrum of neuro-immunological disorders, with a particular focus on Transverse Myelitis.